jdwilson4/Intro-Data-Science/Lectures/Week1.md

 ##Other Useful Resources for Learning More about R

-There is an enormous number of resources available for learning the basics of R. In particular, the blog *stackoverflow* is a useful resource for quick questions about R.
+There is an enormous number of resources available for learning the basics of R. In particular, the blog http://stackoverflow.com is an incredibly useful resource for quick questions about R and other programming languages.

 It is important to remember that *Google* is your best friend.
 The steepest learning curve for R is the sheer vocabulary of possible functions that are available.
 So Googling is incredibly useful, especially at the beginning of your programming careers.

 You can also go to http://www.r-bloggers.com -- an R blog that is a compilation of over 500 blogs around the world.
 This is a great resource for reading about more recent and broad applications of R.

-#Assignment
+#Assignments

-1) Read Chapter 1 of *Doing Data Science* by Cathy O'Neil and Rachel Schutt entitled "What is Data Science?" [here](https://www.safaribooksonline.com/library/view/doing-data-science/9781449363871/ch01.html).
+1) Read Chapter 1 of *Doing Data Science* by Cathy O'Neil and Rachel Schutt entitled "What is Data Science?" [here](https://www.safaribooksonline.com/library/view/doing-data-science/9781449363871/ch01.html)

-2) Complete Computational Assignment 1 by **Tuesday, January 31st by 9:00 AM**
+2) Complete Computational Assignment 1 by **Tuesday, January 31st at 9:00 AM**